Bacon Ranch Brussels Sprouts are a savory combination of crispy bacon and tender Brussels sprouts in a creamy Ranch dressing.

 Brussels sprouts are easy to cook until tender.
 They key is to avoid overcooking because it will create a mushy texture.

 These “miniature-looking cabbages” can also be eaten raw in salads.
-Simply cut each sprout (which is called shaving) crosswise so the leaves separate into thin, lettuce-like pieces.
+Simply cut crosswise so the leaves separate into thin, lettuce-like pieces before adding to a salad.